-In Berlin for the Transmediale 2019, taking place at HKW from the 31st of January to the 3rd of February.
-Talking on a panel with Hyphen Labs on neurocultures, structures of experiences and other topics – more details to follow.
+Invited talk at the Berlin Transmediale 2019, taking place at HKW from the 31st of January to the 3rd of February.
+Talking on a panel with Hyphen Labs on neurocultures, structures of experiences and other topics – more detail here.

 Hosting the Affect & Social Media#4 conference: Notifications from the Technological Nonconscious, University Square Stratford Building, East London, Wednesday, November 7th 2018.
 Keynote: Patricia Ticineto Clough.
 Keynote Panel: Greg Seigworth (Millersville), Jessica Ringrose (UCL), Amit Rai (Queen Mary), Rebecca Coleman (Goldsmiths), Darren Ellis and Ian Tucker (East London).
 Conference Information Page: https://viralcontagion.wordpress.com/affect-social-media4/

-Guest talk at “Ideas and Methods: Media Philosophy, Cognitive Science, and the Future of the Humanities.”
+Invited talk at “Ideas and Methods: Media Philosophy, Cognitive Science, and the Future of the Humanities.”
 October 27 to 28, 2018 at Beijing Normal University, China.
 Full programme here: https://viralcontagion.blog/2018/10/23/full-programme-for-beijing-conference-on-media-philosophy-and-cognitive-science-announced/

 Organizer and speaker (on collective impulses) on the Neuroaffect stream at Capacious: Affect Inquiry/Making Space, August 8 to 11, 2018, Millersville University’s Ware Center, Lancaster, Pennsylvania, USA.